Keylem/ThinkPad-E14-Gen3-AMD-Ryzen-5-5500U-Hackintosh/README.md

 - Fingerprint sensor

 ## !
 Disclaimer !
 * Do not trust the author to update this EFI, because of the lack of time and energy needed to maintain this project.
-Feel free to fork it and build upon it *
+Feel free to fork it and build upon it.

 Recommended BIOS settings
 --